davidrusu/muzei-desktop/README.md

 Get the app for matching wallpaper fun!.

-*I've only tested it on with no desktop environment and with Xfce*
+*I've only tested it with no desktop environment and with Xfce*

 Install
 -------